Sad Eyed Lady of the Lowlands Lyrics

-And your eyes like smoke and your prayers like rhymes
+And your eyes like smoke and your prayers like rhymes,

-And your silver cross, and your voice like chimes
+And your silver cross, and your voice like chimes,

-Oh, do they think could bury you?
+Oh, who among them do they think could bury you?

-With your pockets well protected at last
+With your pockets well protected at last,

-And your streetcar visions which you place on the grass
+And your streetcar visions which you place on the grass,

-And your flesh like silk, and your face like glass
+And your flesh like silk, and your face like glass,

-Who could they get to carry you?
+Who among them do they think could carry you?

-Where the sad-eyed prophet says that no man comes
+Where the sad-eyed prophet says that no man comes,

-My warehouse eyes, my Arabian drums
+My warehouse eyes, my Arabian drums,

-Should I put them by your gate
+Should I leave them by your gate,

 Or, sad-eyed lady, should I wait?

-And your deck of cards missing the jack and the ace
+And your deck of cards missing the jack and the ace,

-And your basement clothes and your hollow face
+And your basement clothes and your hollow face,

 Who among them can think he could outguess you?